CSC207-UofT/course-project-haunted-pyramid/res/Phase 1/DesignDoc.md

 - Open / Closed Principle

-the Event and Event collection handling classes are open for extension - an Event is a very basic object that contains general references to other Events that can be handled in different ways by different kinds of Managers. our idea to generalize repetition and courses to the more broad collections - courses whose times are related by some pattern or reference eachother in some way - makes the event handling functionality open for extension. events and collections of events.
+the Event and Event collection handling classes are open for extension - an Event is a very basic object that contains general references to other Events that can be handled in different ways by different kinds of Managers. our idea to generalize repetition and courses to the more broad collections - courses whose times are related by some pattern or reference each other in some way - makes the event handling functionality open for extension. events and collections of events.
 - Liskov Substitution Principle